 In 1994, after producing the Northern California ADDY Awards.
 Ellen produced the first Macintosh PowerPoint-driven awards show for the American Medical Advertising Association.
-In the late '90s, as Bullseye moved away from multi-image and concentrated primarily on print, as Ellen began specializing in portraiture and refining her skills as a graphic designer.
+More recently, Ellen has specialized in portraiture and refining her skills as a graphic designer.
 Her photography has been featured in several exhibitions.

 View Ellen's profile and recommendations on LinkedIn.